mahmoudmatar01/Spring-AOP-/README.md

 #### Aspect Execution Order

 Aspects are applied to target methods based on their order.
-Lower order values indicate higher precedence, and aspects with lower order values are executed first.
+Lower-order values indicate higher precedence and aspects with lower-order values are executed first.
 This allows you to define a clear sequence for applying aspects to your methods.

 #### Multiple Aspects